mhamedelalami/mhamedelalami/README.md

 I am a learner of the <strong>ALX Front End and Back End Programs</strong> — a journey that is helping me become a full-stack developer capable of building meaningful, impactful, and creative digital experiences.

-This is why I started with software engineering:

 > <em>"I learn and adapt quickly — I can build anything I imagine.
 My creativity is a strength in tech.
 I want to merge code with culture, and design with purpose."</em>

 <h2>🌟 What Inspires Me</h2>